Jeapie/jeapie-docs/docs/Websdk/Website-SDK-API.md

 #####**setAlias**

-Set a unique value for each user [jeapie.com](https://jeapie.com) to target these users.
+Set a unique alias for each user of [jeapie.com](https://jeapie.com) to target these users.

 * **Parameters**
  * **`string`** ***value*** - Value to set.